GabrielRF/telegram-id/README.md

 ```
 https://web.telegram.org/#/im?p=s1041843721_16434430556517118330
 ```
-If this is the case, then the group ID is `-1041843721`.
-It's always a negative integer.
+If this is the case, then the group ID whois be `1041843721`.
+But it's important to know that __super group IDs__ are always a 13 characters negative integer, so the correct ID is `-1001041843721`.

 ### Web Channel ID